JasonLinjc/CRISPR-Net/README.md

 # CRISPR-Net: A Fused Recurrent Convolutional Network Quantifies CRISPR Off-target Activities with Indels and Mismatches
-This repository includes a fused long-term recurrent convolutional neural network for predicting the off-targets activities with indels and mismatches in CRISPR/Cas9 gene editing.
+This repository includes a fused long-term recurrent convolutional neural network for predicting the off-targets activities with insertions, deletions and mismatches in CRISPR/Cas9 gene editing.

 # PREREQUISITE
 CRISPR-Net was conducted by Python 3.6 and Keras v2.2.4 (Using TensorFlow 1.12 backend)